krishnamistry46/Crime_Analysis/README.md

 # Crime Analysis
 Crime analysis Project 1 - Terrorism around the world

-## Objective 3:

-### Are there identifiable patterns or common characteristics in countries that would contribute to the rate of terrorism?
+## 3. Are there identifiable patterns or common characteristics in countries that would contribute to the rate of terrorism?

 For the characteristics of a country, we could look at various angles: